Athens is a place with great history, where lived some of the most brilliant minds on earth from Socrates to Aristotle!

 This is a 10-hour tour which picks you up from your hotel and will transport you to Delphi archaeological site, one of the ancient sacred sites in Greece and it belongs to the incredible list of UNESCO World Heritage sites in Greece!

-You explore the whole site and the famous theatre and the Apollo temple!
+You explore the whole site and the famous theater and the Apollo temple!

 If you don’t have time to visit some of the Greek islands, you can select this tour and have a taste of them!